truenas/middleware/docs/userguide/freenas_system.rst

   but won't be used on the next boot.

 * **Clone:** used to create a copy of the highlighted boot environment.

-* **Delete:** used to delete the highlighted entry, which also removes that entry from the boot menu.
-Since you can not delete an entry that has been activated, this button will not appear for the active boot environment.
-If you need to delete an entry that  is currently activated, first activate another entry, which will clear the
-  *On reboot* field of the currently activated entry.
-Note that this button will not be displayed for the "default" boot environment as this entry is needed in order to return the system to the original installation state.

 The buttons above the boot entries can be used to: